csmailis/NPYViewer/README.md

 ### Changes since last version:
 * Added application icon
-* Fixed Bug: "View as timeseries" option was hidden in the "Functionalities" menu
+* Fixed Bug: "View as TimeSeries" option was hidden in the "Functionalities" menu